 Welcome @pmaurerl!

-mesh scheme can only be swept “from a single surface, to another single surface” or “from multiple surfaces, to a single surface”.
+The reason is that the sweep mesh scheme can only be swept “from a single surface, to another single surface” or “from multiple surfaces, to a single surface”.
 It is not possible to sweep (in Coreform Cubit/Trelis) from one surface to multiple surfaces.

-scheme.
-While that might sound like a triangular mesh generator, it actually meshes a topological triangle with quads and produces meshes quite similar to the circle
+A surface-meshing scheme that you might be interested in exploring is the triprimitive scheme.
+While that might sound like a triangular mesh generator, it actually meshes a topological triangle with quads and produces meshes quite similar to the circle mesh scheme if the surface is a quadrant of a circle.

-but tends to place the extraordinary point (valence-3 node) closer to the center of the quadrant.
+Another scheme you may be interested in is the polyhedron scheme which is similar to triprimitive but tends to place the extraordinary point (valence-3 node) closer to the center of the quadrant.
 Below is a comparison of these three schemes.

-However these schemes don’t provide as much control over the mesh layout as circle
+However these schemes don’t provide as much control over the mesh layout as circle.

 An alternative approach, that is more difficult to manage, is to use your initial approach, but not assign those elements to a block: